 During the week of April 16, 2018, Transpay issued a ten-question survey to 886 respondents who self-identified as female self-employed professionals that use online channels to provide products and services for clients outside of their home country.
 From this collection, 482 recipients were polled in India with the support of the Business Center for International Understanding, while 404 recipients were polled in the US using Lucid’s survey technology.

-Transpay provides businesses of all sizes with a scalable, secure, and fully compliant cross-border mass payout solution, making it easy to send funds directly to the local bank accounts of vendors, business partners, freelancers or others in over 100+ countries.
+Transpay is a service from Transfast, a leading global payments company with more than 30 years of operating history.
+Transfast processes over $8 billion USD in annual payment volumes.
+Transpay provides businesses of all sizes with a scalable, secure, and fully compliant cross-border mass payout solution, making it easy to send funds directly to the local bank accounts of vendors, business partners, freelancers or others, reaching over 90 percent of the world’s bank accounts.
 To learn more, visit www.transpay.com.